 At the UK Collaborative Centre for Housing Evidence (CaCHE) we are committed to supporting and nurturing the future generation of housing scholars.
 We understand the challenges of starting out in academia, but also the opportunities that come from the supportive networks available.

-For this reason, CaCHE has established a dedicated network for PhD students and early career researchers.
+For this reason, CaCHE has established a dedicated network for PhD students, early career researchers and early career practitioners and policy professionals.
 We work alongside other organisations, such as the Housing Studies Association and the White Rose Doctoral Training Partnership, to ensure as many different opportunities are widely available to everyone.

 Emma Lindley from Ashfield District Council shares her tips to aspiring housing researchers